c0debreaker/c0debreaker.github.io/_posts/2014-04-08-heart-bleed-post.md

 Below is an output using a different tool

 > It was able to capture most of the cookie variables.
+A different browser was used this time.

 <figure>
     <a href="/images/heartbleed-captures.png"><img src="/images/heartbleed-captures.png"></a>